Prior99/hyrest/docs/api-routes-controllers.md

 configureContoller(UserController, { mode: ControllerMode.CLIENT, ...  });
 ```

-Please note that the `class` is passed and not an `instance` as the configuration is always
-applying to all instances of a controller class.
+Please note that the class is passed and not an instance, as the configuration always applies to all instances of a controller class.

 > [configureController](https://prior99.gitlab.io/hyrest/api/hyrest/globals.html#configurecontroller) can also take an array of controllers as a first argument.
 It will then apply the configuration to all controllers.